-- Sports correspondent– Collect and analyze facts about newsworthy sports and athletics events by interview, investigation, and observation for newspaper, news magazine, radio, or television.
+- Sports correspondent – Collect and analyze facts about newsworthy sports and athletics events by interview, investigation, and observation for newspapers, news magazines, radio, or television.
 Average annual salary: $52,000.

 Master’s Degree in Sport Management

-An advanced degree in sport management would include at least one specialty focus such as education, marketing, athletics administration, etc. Those earning a master’s degree can continue in their current career path with additional earning power, undertake leadership roles, or transition into postsecondary positions.
+A Master’s in Sport Management would include at least one specialty focus such as education, marketing, athletics administration, etc. Those earning a master’s degree can continue in their current career path with additional earning power, undertake leadership roles, or transition into postsecondary positions.

 - Postsecondary teacher-Instructor for sport management classes.
 Average annual salary: $80,000.

-Ready to start your degree in sport management?
+Absolutely, a Sport Management Degree is worth it!
+Ready to start your Degree in Sport Management?
 Check out these great programs available at our partner schools!